CyberX-Inc/CyberDetector/README.md

 # CyberDetector

-You can't belive it's opensource!
+**You won't believe it's open source!**

-CyberDetector is the next opensource of Urldetector, URL Detector is money...
+CyberDetector is the next generation of open-source URL security protection, built as a free alternative to expensive URL detection services.

-Here, it's FREE!!!!!!!!!!!!!

-Anyways, that's really about it.
+🔓 **Open Source**
+💰 **100% Free**
+🛡️ **Security-Focused**
+🚀 **Built for Everyone**

+No expensive subscriptions.
+No paywalls.
+Just powerful URL protection that anyone can use, contribute to, and improve.

+**CyberDetector — security should be accessible to everyone.**